recordedfuture/consul/website/source/docs/guides/creating-certificates.html.md

 ## Configuring Agents

-By now you created the certificates you are going to need to enable TLS in your cluster.
+By now you have created the certificates you need to enable TLS in your cluster.
 The next steps will demonstrate how to configure TLS.
-However take this with a grain of salt because actually turning on TLS might not be that straight forward depending on your setup.
+However take this with a grain of salt because turning on TLS might not be that straight forward depending on your setup.
 For example in a cluster that is being used in production you want to turn on TLS step by step to ensure there is no downtime like described [here][guide].

 ### Step 1: Setup Consul servers with certificates